Azure/autorest.csharp/docs/mgmt/readme.md

 resource-model-requires-type: false
 ```

-This configuration will globally change the criteria of a resource model to only have `id` and `name`.
+This configuration globally changes the criteria of a resource model to only require `id` and `name`.

 ### Change the resource type